rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

 ```bash
 curl -X POST http://localhost:5000/xantech/zones/4/mute/on
 ```

-# TODO
+# Not Yet Implemented

-* should this expose MQTT so that events from serial devices get propagated? (rather than polled)
-   - or just optionally add broker support? (in addition to REST API) (broker:port)
+#### Priority

+* ability to remote configure or rename zones/sources via the REST API
 * add documentation of all the API endpoints and link from here

+#### Unplanned

+* allow connecting as many amplifiers via serial ports as possible and controling through a single Bridge instance
 * add support for a remote Global Cache iTach Flex IP/Wifi serial interface where the Xantech Serial Bridge can't physically be connected via serial to the amplifier
-* ability to remote configure or rename zones/sources via the REST API
-* allow configuring a "maximum volume" for each zone, which cannot be exceeded by volume control API calls
+* configurable "maximum volume" for each zone, which cannot be exceeded by volume control API calls
-* allow connecting as many amplifiers via serial ports as possible and controling through a single Bridge instance
+* virtual master/slave across several connected multi-zone amplifiers (including across multiple brands)
+* support publishing state change events to a MQTT broker

 # See Also